 Financial aid credits are divided equally between the number of terms in the academic year.
-For most students, aid credits will be applied to the Harvard University e-bill in two equal installments, one in the fall and the other in the spring.
+For most students, aid credits will be applied to your student account in two equal installments, one in the fall and the other in the spring.

-An anticipated financial aid credit is a credit that is expected to post to your e-bill at a future date.
+An anticipated financial aid credit is a credit that is expected to post to your student account at a future date.
 Anticipated financial aid credits are based on what our office has on record as aid awarded to you at a given time.
-This data is sent to the central Student Financial Services Office for posting to your bill as an anticipated credit.
-We update anticipated aid credits with central on a regular basis and before each e-bill is generated.
+This data is sent to the central Student Financial Services Office for posting to your student account as an anticipated credit.
+We update anticipated aid credits with central on a regular basis.

-The following funds will be posted to your e-bill as anticipated aid: HLS Grant, Direct Stafford Loans, Harvard Law School Loans and Perkins Loans, and supplemental loans which are secured (meaning that you have initiated the application process for that specific loan) such as GradPLUS loans or HUECU loans.
-In addition, outside funding (such as external scholarships and VA funding) that is disbursed directly to the school may be posted to the e-bill as anticipated aid.
+The following funds will be posted to your student account as anticipated aid: HLS Grant, Direct Stafford Loans, Harvard Law School Loans and Perkins Loans, and supplemental loans which are secured (meaning that you have initiated the application process for that specific loan) such as GradPLUS loans or HUECU loans.
+In addition, outside funding (such as external scholarships and VA funding) that is disbursed directly to the school may be posted to your student account as anticipated aid.
 Funds that are not secured, such as the “Optional Supplemental Loan Offer” or the “Required Supplemental Base Loan,” are not posted as anticipated aid because you must first secure these funds by selecting a loan source and completing a separate application process.

-Since the disbursement of aid happens at different times over the course of the fall term, we allow anticipated financial aid credits to offset outstanding fall charges on your e-bill.
-In fact, each time your receive a monthly e-bill, you will find that if you have anticipated aid on your account, the final amount due has been adjusted to reflect these pending credits.
-As actual financial aid credits are disbursed to your bill, the amount of remaining anticipated aid will decline by an identical amount to offset the actual credit.
+Since the disbursement of aid happens at different times over the course of the fall term, we allow anticipated financial aid credits to offset outstanding fall charges on your student account.
+In fact, when you review your student account, you will find that if you have anticipated aid on your account, the final amount due has been adjusted to reflect these pending credits.
+As actual financial aid credits are disbursed to your student account, the amount of remaining anticipated aid will decline by an identical amount to offset the actual credit.
 For the spring term, actual financial aid credits usually will be posted during the first billing period for the spring term.